 - Butter Cookies with Hazelnuts

-- Homemade Linzer Cookies
+- Linzer Cookies

-Want to see how to make White Wine Cookies?
+Want to see how to make white wine cookies?
 Watch the video!

-White Wine Cookies – Rollitos de Vino Blanco
+White Wine Cookies

 Ingredients

-- ¼ teaspoon Baking Powder
+- ¼ teaspoon baking powder

 Instructions

-- In a mixing bowl combine all the dry ingredients (except for the icing sugar) and mix.
-Now add the oil and wine.
-Combine.
-Form into dough (this can be done in the mixing bowl or you can knead the dough on you work top).
+- Add olive oil and wine and mix with a wooden spatula.
+Form into dough (this can be done in the mixing bowl or you can knead the dough on your worktop).

-- Keep in an air-tight container!
+- Keep in an air-tight container or Ziploc bag!

 Alyssa says